RaphaelleC/project-3-server/README.md

 #### User seeding

-I took care of seeding the base users with mongoose and express.
+I seeded the base users with mongoose and express.

 User example :
 ```js